jayshozie/ceng240/notes4newbies/W02-intro-to-algorithms-and-programming-languages.md

 you want to find the phone number of John Harvard, an old friend of yours.
 What are the ways you can search the book?

-The first one that comes to mind is to through all pages one-by-one from start to either finish or John Harvard, if he's in the book.
+The first one that comes to mind is to go through all pages one-by-one from start to either finish or John Harvard, if he's in the book.
 This is a correct algorithm, because if he's in the book you will definitely (if you're reading carefully) find him; however, this is pretty inefficient isn't it?
 Let's sa that there are 1000 pages in total.
 In every page we have very tiny lines of